British Rail Class 323

-The British Rail Class 323 are electric multiple unit (EMU) passenger trains built by Hunslet Transportation Projects and Holec.
-All 43 units were built from 1992 through to 1995, although mock-ups and prototypes were built and tested in 1990 and 1991.
+The British Rail Class 323 is a class of electric multiple unit (EMU) passenger train built by Hunslet Transportation Projects and Holec.
+All 43 units were built from 1992 through to 1995, although mockups and prototypes were built and tested in 1990 and 1991.

 Entering service in 1994, the 323s were among the last trains to enter service with British Rail before its privatisation in the mid-1990s.
 The units were designed to operate on inner-suburban commuter lines in and around Birmingham and Manchester with swift acceleration and high reliability.
-Of the 43 units built, 26 are in operation with West Midlands Trains and 17 with Northern Trains.
-In the first half of 2024 the West Midlands Trains units are planned to be replaced by new Class 730 EMUs, and 34 units will be operated by Northern Trains.

-The units are known for the distinctive sounds that can be heard during acceleration or deceleration.
-These sounds are generated by the traction electronics.
+The units are known for their rapid acceleration, being the fastest-accelerating trains on the UK rail network.
+Of the 43 units built, 34 are in service with Northern Trains, with the remaining 9 being in storage.
+The units are expected to continue in service until the early 2030s and will eventually be replaced by new-build Class 382 units.

 Background

-In 1990 the Regional Railways sector of British Rail tendered an order for new electrical multiple units, both to replace older electric units around Birmingham and Manchester, and to work services on the newly electrified Birmingham Cross-City Line.
-In June 1990, the contract was awarded to Hunslet Transportation Projects of Birmingham, a new company set up by a team of engineers and managers who had left Metro-Cammell (at that time a Birmingham-based train builder).
+In 1990, the Regional Railways sector of British Rail tendered an order for new EMUs, both to replace older electric units around Birmingham and Manchester, and to work services on the newly electrified Birmingham Cross-City Line.
+In June 1990, the contract was awarded to Hunslet Transportation Projects of Birmingham, a new company set up by a team of engineers and managers who had left Metro-Cammell, a Birmingham-based train manufacturer at the time.
 It won the contract in competition with six other European train builders.
-The trains were designed in Birmingham, but built and fitted out at the Hunslet works in Leeds.
+The trains were designed in Birmingham, but built and fitted out at the Hunslet works in Leeds, with the traction motors supplied by the Dutch firm Holec.